History of the Pensacola Police Department

 - An officer could not be absent for roll call more than three times a month.

 On June 17, 1895, the city commission created a set of rules regarding prisoners while in the city jail.
-Two of
+Two of the more interesting rules were:

 - Prisoners after arrest and while in the station house using profane, insulting, or indecent language will immediately be confined to the dungeon and given only bread and water to eat.